maximedrn/pinterest-automatic-upload/README.md

 # Automatically upload as many Pins as you want to Pinterest.

 * **(_Version 1.0 - November 04, 2021_).**
+* Note: The upload limit on Pinterest is about 150 pins in a row.
+  **You can do multiple upload sessions in a day but risk having your account suspended.**

 # Table of contents: